jwells131313/goethe/README.md

 ### Thread Local Storage

 Goethe threads can take advantage of named thread local storage.
-Thread local storage is first established by giving it a name, an initializer function and a destroyer function.
+Thread local storage can be first established by giving it a name, an initializer function and a destroyer function.
 Then in your goethe threads you can call GetThreadLocal with the name of your thread local and get the type returned by the initializer.
 Each thread has its own copy of the type so two threads